sidbxl/awesome-wp-resources/README.md

 - [WordPress/wordpress-playground](https://github.com/WordPress/wordpress-playground): Run WordPress in the browser via WebAssembly PHP.
 - [WordPress/WordPress](https://github.com/WordPress/WordPress): WordPress, Git-ified.
 This repository is just a mirror of the WordPress subversion repository.
 - [List of all WP Versions](https://fr.wordpress.org/support/article/wordpress-versions/)

+## Themes
+- [amnestywebsite/humanity-theme](https://github.com/amnestywebsite/humanity-theme): This is the home of Amnesty International's WordPress theme, which is currently in production use on over 30 sites.
+- [Automattic/_s](https://github.com/Automattic/_s): Hi.
+I'm a starter theme called _s, or underscores, if you like.
+I'm a theme meant for hacking so don't use me as a Parent Theme.
+Instead try turning me into the next, most awesome, WordPress theme out there.
+That's what I'm here for.
+- [Automattic/themes](https://github.com/Automattic/themes): The development repository for themes maintained by the Automattic Theme Team.
+- [flyntwp/flynt](https://github.com/flyntwp/flynt): Component based WordPress starter theme, powered by ACF Pro and Timber, optimized for a11y and fast page load results.
+- [greenpeace/planet4-develop](https://github.com/greenpeace/planet4-develop): Planet 4, Greenpeace's website builder and digital engagement platform.
+- [OllieWP/ollie](https://github.com/OllieWP/ollie): A finely-crafted WordPress block theme by Mike McAlister.
+- [roots/sage](https://github.com/roots/sage): WordPress starter theme with Laravel Blade components and templates, Tailwind CSS, and a modern development workflow.
+- [WordPress/theme-experiments](https://github.com/WordPress/theme-experiments): Experimenting with themes made out of blocks.

 ## Tools, Experiments, Boilerplates
 - [DevinVinson/WordPress-Plugin-Boilerplate](https://github.com/DevinVinson/WordPress-Plugin-Boilerplate): A foundation for WordPress Plugin Development that aims to provide a clear and consistent guide for building your plugins.